35 min / color / official site

 35 min / color / website

-Far up on the Bonda hills, the Bonda people are met with dysfunctional governance that fails to feed or keep their language alive.
+Far up on the Bonda Hills, the Bonda people are met with dysfunctional governance that fails to feed or keep their language alive.

 Reach out for screening of these films or for reviews and interviews.